STD Nurse Clinician Training

 In this course, public health nurses will learn to gather data from the STD history and physical assessment of clinic patients to:

-This is a self-paced, 8-week online course with two required webinars: an Orientation webinar and a webinar covering Module 1 content.
+This is a self-paced, 8-week online course with two required webinars: an Orientation webinar and a question and answer webinar with NC DPH Communicable Disease staff.
 There is also an optional on-site practice session.